ibm-cloud-docs/citrix-netscaler-vpx/load-balancing-faqs.md

 Yes, NetScaler VPX appliances support High Availability (HA) configurations.

 NetScaler VPX servers are not redundant, unless configured in HA mode with a partner.
-As part of your back up and recovery strategy, it is highly recommended to deploy an HA environment when using NetScaler VPX.
+As part of your back up and recovery strategy, you should deploy an HA environment when using NetScaler VPX.

 It is also important to provide redundancy for other hardware and software components.
 For example, power supplies and local disk drives may not have redundancy.
 A failure in these components may result in data loss.

-## Does the IBM Cloud NetScaler offering include SSL VPN functionality?
+## Does the IBM Cloud NetScaler offering include SSL VPN functions?
 {: #vpn}
 {: faq}
 {: support}

 Yes, this feature is known as NetScaler Gateway™ and is included in all editions.
-For more information regarding this feature please visit the [Citrix website")](https://www.citrix.com/products/netscaler-adc/){: external}
+For more information regarding this feature, please visit the [Citrix website")](https://www.citrix.com/products/netscaler-adc/){: external}